-So you’ve decided to hire a ghostwriter to write the book that’s been swirling in your mind for years now.
+So you’ve decided to hire ato write the book that’s been swirling in your mind for years now.
 Great.

 But let’s back up a bit.
 Before we explore the process of how to hire a ghostwriter, let’s first explore the reasons you want to hire a ghostwriter for your book in the first place.
 Spending some time reflecting on the following four questions will help you make sure this is the right choice:

 - Why do you believe this book needs to be in the world?

 - How do you envision using this book as part of your life and/or career?

 - Why do you believe hiring a ghostwriter is the best path?